National trade hub

 • Inspection documentation typically routes to the local building or fire department; ask whether the company files it for you.

-Sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
+Our Ohio launch-state pros, sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
 Trust Score is not paid placement — read the methodology before hiring.
+For another state, use “Browse fire protection contractors by state” above.

 1. 1.
 Crown Excavating IncGallipolis, OH85